Crispy sweet potatoes & scrambled eggs, all cooked in one skillet for a healthy, hearty, & balanced breakfast

 - Up to 1/4 cup water

-- For topping/garnish: salsa or salsa verde, diced avocado, fresh parsley or cilantro, etc.
+- salsa or salsa verde, diced avocado, fresh parsley or cilantro, etc.

 - In a large skillet, sauté the red onion, sweet potatoes, and red pepper in cooking oil over medium heat.
-Add cumin, salt & pepper to taste, and red chili flakes or cayenne pepper while cooking.
-Cook the vegetables for 15 to 20 minutes over medium heat until sweet potatoes begin to soften.
-If skillet becomes dry while cooking, add water a tablespoon at a time to help steam sweet potatoes and cook all the way through.
+Cook the vegetables for 15 to 20 minutes over medium-high heat until sweet potatoes begin to soften, covering with the lid to steam the insides of the sweet potatoes.
+If the skillet becomes dry while cooking, add water a tablespoon at a time to help steam sweet potatoes and cook all the way through.

-- Once sweet potatoes are soft and beginning to crisp, transfer to a large plate.
+- Once sweet potatoes are soft and beginning to crisp, add cumin, salt & pepper to taste, and red chili flakes or cayenne pepper.
+Transfer to a large plate.
 If any charred black bits remain on the bottom of the skillet, wipe the skillet out with a paper towel.

-- Add a pat of butter or small spoonful of oil to the skillet and add beaten eggs.
-Once scrambled, return potatoes to skillet to reheat, if necessary, and then serve immediately.
-Top with salsa or salsa verde and sprinkle with chopped fresh parsley or cilantro, if desired.
+- Add a pat of butter or a small spoonful of oil to the skillet and add beaten eggs.
+Once eggs are scrambled, return potatoes to the skillet to briefly reheat and then serve immediately.
+Top with salsa or salsa verde and sprinkle with chopped fresh parsley or cilantro.